Skip to main content

 • Any razor with an unguarded blade;

-• Any sling shot, sandbag, or sand club;
+• Any slung shot, sandbag, or sand club;

 • Metal knuckles;